 “I let them know I am not in their shoes.
 It doesn’t matter what I think.
 I cannot make that call.”

-She will suggest counselling if partners are struggling with indecision.
+She will suggest counseling if partners are struggling with indecision.
 “If that’s an option, a couple may want to give that a try.
 We’ve had clients who have reconciled after putting a separation agreement in place,” she says.

 However, if there is abuse in the relationship, Princewill says she advises the abused party to find a safe place to stay right away and seek help from support services.